 A few things to know about Dashlane's support for Touch ID

-- You will always be able to use your Dashlane Master Password as an alternative authentication method to Touch ID- simply click on the "Cancel" button that shows on any Touch ID prompt
+- You can always use your Dashlane Master Password as an alternative authentication method to Touch ID.
+To do so, click on the "Cancel" button that shows on any Touch ID prompt.

-- Fingerprints are only saved locally- the setting will not be synced across multiple Macbooks
+- Fingerprints are only saved locally.
+The setting will not sync across multiple Macs.

 What happens if I change my fingerprints?

 If you decide to change your fingerprint or add new ones after enabling the feature in Dashlane, it will cause the Touch ID feature to be disabled in Dashlane.
 The next time you log in to your Dashlane app, a pop-up message will appear and prompt you to re-enable the Touch ID feature.